 The Bank has executed a blanket pledge and security agreement with the FHLB which requires certain loans and securities be pledged as collateral for any outstanding borrowings under the agreement.
-The collateral pledged as of June 30, 2024 and December 31, 2023 amounted to \$1.31 billion.
-Based on this collateral and the Company's holdings of FHLB stock, the Company was eligible to borrow an additional \$ 551.6 million as of June 30, 2024.
+The collateral pledged as of June 30, 2024 September 30, 2024 and December 31, 2023 amounted to \$1.30 billion and \$1.31 billion, respectively.
+Based on this collateral and the Company's holdings of FHLB stock, the Company was eligible to borrow an additional \$551.6 \$612.1 million as of June 30, 2024 September 30, 2024.
 Each advance is payable at its maturity date.

 On March 12, 2023 the Federal Reserve Board announced it would make additional funding available to eligible depository institutions to help assure banks have the ability to meet the needs of depositors made available through the creation of a new Bank Term Funding Program ("BTFP").
 The BTFP is meant to be an additional resource of liquidity against high-quality securities, eliminating an institutions need to quickly sell those securities in times of stress.
 On March 27, 2024 the Company repaid \$31.0 million of BTFP borrowings.
-As of June 30, 2024, the Company has pledged a par value of \$11.3 million in securities under the BTFP and borrowed \$10.0 million with a maturity date of January 10, 2025.
-The rate for the borrowing is based on the one year overnight swap rate plus 10 basis points and is fixed over the term of the advance based on the date of the advance.
-Upon maturing in the prior quarter, the Company renewed a three-month \$50 million FHLB advance on April 1, 2024.
+As of June 30, 2024 September 30, 2024, the Company has pledged a par value of \$11.3 \$10.3 million in securities under the BTFP and borrowed \$10.0 million with a maturity date of January 10, 2025.
+The rate for the borrowing is based on the one year overnight swap plus 10 basis points and is fixed over the term of the advance based on the date of the advance.
+Upon maturing in the prior quarter, maturity, the Company renewed a three-month \$50 million FHLB advance on April 1, 2024 July 1, 2024.
 The rate for the borrowing is adjusted daily based on the SOFR rate plus 15 basis points.
-The advance matured on July 1, 2024 and was renewed for an additional three months.
+The advance matured on July 1, 2024 October 1, 2024 and was renewed for an additional three months.
+Additionally, the Company paid off its FHLB line of credit balance of \$128.7 million on July 1, 2024 and did not draw on the line during the remainder of the third quarter.

-The following presents the Company's required maturities on FHLB and FRB borrowings due at a single maturity date as of the dates noted (dollars in thousands):
+The following presents the Company's required maturities on of FHLB and FRB borrowings due at a single maturity date as of the dates noted (dollars in thousands):